Postexposure Evaluation and Follow-up

 Healthcare-associated Exposure to Clostridium tetani, Corynebacterium diphtheriae, and Bordetella pertussis

-Four trivalent vaccines are available to prevent diphtheria, tetanus, and pertussis: DTaP, DT, Tdap, and Td.18 The upper-case letters “D,” “T,” and “P” denote full-strength doses of diphtheria, tetanus toxoid and pertussis, respectively.
-The lower-case letters “d” and “p” denote reduced doses of diphtheria and pertussis used in the adolescent/adult-formulations.
-The “a” in DTaP and Tdap stands for “acellular,” i.e., the pertussis component of the vaccine contains only a part of the organism.
-Vaccinated HCP should receive a booster dose of Td (or Tdap) every 10 years.
+Four vaccines are available to prevent diphtheria, tetanus, and pertussis: DTaP, DT, Tdap, and Td.17 The upper-case letters “D,” “T,” and “P” denote full-strength doses of diphtheria, tetanus toxoid and pertussis, respectively.
+The lower-case letters “d” and “p” denote reduced doses of diphtheria and the “a” in DTaP and Tdap stands for “acellular,” i.e., the pertussis component of the vaccine contains only a part of the organism.
+DTaP and DT are prescribed to immunize children younger than 7 years old.17

 Clostridium tetani (C. tetani)